Business advisory and strategic support

 Firstly, one requires a thorough knowledge of the legal framework and government regulations, from import and export, to tax regimes, business structures, labour laws, and restrictions on foreign capital.

 Secondly, having an inside knowledge of exactly how these things work, and how to actually get them done is often invaluable.
 We offer insight into the region in terms of the local power structure and balancing cultural differences and other areas of sensitivity unique to the region.
-The Middle East is a region which is currently experiencing massive growth, and as such is in a state of flux, either in terms of evolving its policy or more simply finding the best way to get things done.
+The MEA region which is currently experiencing massive growth, and as such is in a state of flux, either in terms of evolving its policy or more simply finding the best way to get things done.

 Traditionally the two most common ways of doing business in the region are either by joint venture or by agency agreement (using sales or commission agent).
 Both of these can have dangerous pitfalls which are easily avoided.